George Mason University vs San Jose State University

 The Verdict

-These two schools are closely matched on financial outcomes.
-San Jose State University edges out George Mason University by 5 points (91 vs 86), but the difference is small enough that major choice and individual circumstances will matter more than the school-level ROI difference.
-Run the numbers for your specific situation using the calculator below.
+It's close.
+San Jose State University edges out George Mason University by 5 points (91 vs 86), but that's slim enough that your major and your own aid offers will decide this more than the ROI score does.
+Run your actual numbers in the calculator below before you call it.

 Want to personalize these numbers?